Tie stall: Alps (Austria and Switzerland)

 In the alpine area it is very common to keep animals indoor in tie stalls from autumn to spring and move them to mountain pastures in the summer.
 However, in Switzerland it is required to give the cows outdoor exercise for at least 4 hours a day.

-Norway
+After decades of discussion, it was decided in Austria in July 2022 that the ban on all-year tethering is to be implemented without exception from 2030.

+Scandinavia (Norway, Sweden and Denmark)

-88% of the cows were estimated to be kept in a tie stall in 2005.
-However, in 2004 a new law was introduced prohibiting cows to be kept in tie stalls from 2034 onwards if the stall was built before 22 April 2004.
+In Norway, 88% of the cows were estimated to be kept in a tie stall in 2005.
+However, in 2004 a new law was introduced prohibiting cows to be kept in tie stalls from 2034 onwards.

+In Denmark, the construction of new tie stalls has been prohibited since January 2022, and the government has set a timeline to completely ban the tethering of cattle by 2027.

 Animal welfare

 The restriction of movement is a general animal welfare concern.
 Hence, animal welfare organizations are generally against the usage of tie stalls.
 In addition to the restriction of movement, the inability to socialize with other cows is a concern.

 Tie stall advocates argue, however, that tie stalls limit competition for feeding and drinking.
-It is also impossible to have an overcrowded barn, which occurs in free stall barns when there are more cows than resting places.
+It is also impossible to have an overcrowded dairy barn, which occurs in free stall barns when there are more cows than resting places.